agsb/immu/Details.md

 ## What more ?

+    How to relocate the references within vocabularies ?

-      How to manage linked vocabularies ?
+    How to manage the linked vocabularies ?

     How to import and export compiled vocabularies ?

     How to verify the integrity of shared vocabularies ?

     How to verify the authenticity of shared vocabularies ?

-      How to relocate references within vocabularies ?

 ## Conclusion